i30817/rhdndat/README.rst

 rhdndat requires python 3.8 or later.

-rhdndat may fail to execute if your OS doesn't add the pip install dir ``~/.local/bin`` to the path.
+rhdndat may fail to execute in linux if the dir ``~/.local/bin`` to is not in the ``$PATH``.

 In windows, you'll want to check the option to “Add Python to PATH” when installing python.

-The project can be installed with pip but you'll have to provide your own xdelta executable in path (or current dir) for rhdndat-rn.
+The project can be installed with pip but you'll have to provide your own xdelta3 and dolphin-tool executables in the path (or current dir) for supporting rvz and rxdelta.

 In linux just installing xdelta3 from the repositories is enough, in windows, placing a executable for xdelta3 named ``xdelta3.exe`` in the python install ``Scripts`` directory if you installed with the path option selected is enough.

+In linux you'll have to build dolphin-tool (it's not built by dolphin-emu packages) and place it in ``~/.local/bin``, and in windows you can copy it from the dolphin install directory, rename it to ``dolphin-tool.exe`` and place it in the python install ``Scripts`` directory.

 +---------------------+--------------------------------------------------------------------------------------------------+